nawani-rohit/receipt_processor_fetch/README.md

 # Receipt Processor Challenge

-This repository contains my Go solution for a take-home exam from Fetch Rewards.
+This repository contains my Go solution for the Receipt Processor Challenge.
 The application processes receipts, calculates points based on a set of rules, and exposes two API endpoints.
 The project is containerized using Docker for easy deployment and testing.

 ## API Endpoints